Dolphin: In history and religion

 Dolphins have long played a role in human culture.

 In Greek myths, dolphins were seen invariably as helpers of humankind.
 Dolphins also seem to have been important to the Minoans, judging by artistic evidence from the ruined palace at Knossos.
-During the 2009 excavations of a major Mycenaean city at Iklaina, a striking fragment of a wall-paintings came to light, depicting a ship with three human figures and dolphins.
+During the 2009 excavations of a major Mycenaean city at Iklaina, a striking fragment of a wall painting came to light, depicting a ship with three human figures and dolphins.
 Dolphins are common in Greek mythology, and many coins from ancient Greece have been found which feature a man, a boy or a deity riding on the back of a dolphin.
 The Ancient Greeks welcomed dolphins; spotting dolphins riding in a ship's wake was considered a good omen.
 In both ancient and later art, Cupid is often shown riding a dolphin.
 A dolphin rescued the poet Arion from drowning and carried him safe to land, at Cape Matapan, a promontory forming the southernmost point of the Peloponnesus.
 There was a temple to Poseidon and a statue of Arion riding the dolphin.

 The Greeks reimagined the Phoenician god Melqart as Melikertês (Melicertes) and made him the son of Athamas and Ino.
 He drowned but was transfigured as the marine deity Palaemon, while his mother became Leucothea. (cf Ino.)
 At Corinth, he was so closely connected with the cult of Poseidon that the Isthmian Games, originally instituted in Poseidon's honor, came to be looked upon as the funeral games of Melicertes.
 Phalanthus was another legendary character brought safely to shore (in Italy) on the back of a dolphin, according to Pausanias.